apiaryio/constitutions/Readme.md

 # Contracts for API Design Style Guides and Rules

-Direcotry of reusable API Design Style Guide Rules specified by examples for API Descirption Language linter test-driven development, CI and portability and documentation.
+Directory of reusable API Design Style Guide Rules specified by executable examples for API Descirption Language linters test-driven development, CI, portability and up-to-date documentation.

 ## How to write an executable, long-lasting API Design Style Guide

-### 1. Prepare the Style Guide concepiually
+### 1. Prepare the Style Guide concepually
 - Catch the idea
 - Create a formal, textual specification